arednch/phonebook/README.md

 - `port`: Port to listen on (when running as a server).
 Default: `8081`
 - `reload`: Duration after which to try to reload the phonebook source.
 Default: `1h`
+- `update_urls`: Comma separated list of URLs to fetch information from (used to send optional messages to users).
+Default: None.
 - `web_user`: Username to protect many of the web endpoints with (BasicAuth).
 Default: None
 - `web_pwd`: Password to protect many of the web endpoints with (BasicAuth).
 Default: None